Coral Reefs cover 1% of our ocean's floor, but support over 25% of our marine life.

 Reef Support develops and implements products and services related to marine monitoring and ocean-based science.
 Our field-ready software to streamline MPA monitoring operations and environmental impact assessments in order to facilitate better management of coastal areas and marine ecosystems.
 Our mission is to accelerate the transition from data-to-decisions to scale up protection of our oceans through robust and cutting-edge technology using artificial intelligence (AI) and geographic information systems (GIS).

 We believe in the power of technology and creativity to push the boundaries of ocean research and conservation.
 We are developing the world's most advanced technologies for the ocean with the help of our scientists and engineers.

-How we create this ecosystem of connected stakeholders is through the Global Reef Recovery Network, an informal coalition and platform for organizations, small businesses, researchers, and members of the public that are interested in any aspect of coral reef conservation or restoration to get involved and accelerate reef recovery.
+How we create this ecosystem of connected stakeholders is through the Global Reef Support Network, an informal coalition and platform for organizations, small businesses, researchers, and members of the public that are interested in any aspect of coral reef conservation or restoration to get involved and accelerate reef recovery.
 Our mission is to foster cross-activity (creation, deployment and monitoring) collaboration to towards a Reef-Positive society, and our focus lies on social outreach, educational awareness and impact.
 Click below to see what members and partners of our network is currently working and what they require - from you!